-Dongguan Tianyi Electronic Company Limited ("DGTY"), a subsidiary of the Group, has made three generations of VLT terminal replacements and upgrades in the last 12 years from 2003 to 2015, supplying a total number of over 70,000 units of terminals.
-Currently, approximately 41,500 units of the third generation terminals are in good operational condition and support the sales of VLT nationwide.
-As at the end of 2015, these approximately 41,500 units of terminals have been rolled out in over 1,800 VLT halls across 28 provinces, cities, autonomous regions and municipalities in China.
+Dongguan Tianyi Electronic Company Limited ("DGTY"), a subsidiary of the Group, has been the supplier of Welfare VLT terminals since 2003.
+It has unique and unmatched experience, capabilities and qualification given its continual investment in Welfare VLT terminal manufacturing and R&D. The terminals developed and manufactured by DGTY is the only Welfare VLT terminal approved and confirmed by all three ministries including the MOF, the Ministry of Public Security and the Ministry of Civil Affairs.
+DGTY has made three generations of Welfare VLT terminal replacements and upgrades, supplying a total number of over 70,000 units of terminals.
+For the year ended 31 December 2016, approximately 41,500 units of the third-generation terminals have been placed in over 1,900 Welfare VLT halls across 28 provinces, cities, autonomous regions and municipalities in China, supporting the entire Welfare VLT sales nationwide.

-DGTY's VLT supply contract expired on 28 June 2015.
-According to the supply contract, DGTY has the full ownership of the approximately 41,500 units of terminals generating all the sales of VLT, and has first right of refusal in the renewal of the VLT supply contract.

-As at 28 June 2015, the Group had not received notification from China Welfare Lottery Issuance and Administration Centre ("CWLC") regarding a suspension of VLT sales after the expiry of the supply contract.
-The Group decided to maintain the VLT terminals it provided in fully operational condition for VLT's continued use after the expiry of the supply contract, so as to support the sustained and healthy growth of VLT.
-This ensured the consistent and steady sales growth of VLT in the second half of 2015.
-According to legally binding documents that the Group sent to CWLC and the relevant cooperation partner, the Group shall be paid for the terminals it provided that have been in operation during the interim period ("Interim Period") after the expiry of the supply contract and before the finalization of the new supply contract.
-The Group is in active discussion with CWLC and the relevant cooperation partner regarding arrangements for the Interim Period, the new supply contract, and the recovery of outstanding payment.
-Meanwhile, the Group reserves all its rights to protect its lawful interests.
+DGTY's Welfare VLT supply contract expired on 28 June 2015.
+According to the supply contract, DGTY has the full ownership of the approximately 41,500 units of terminals generating all the sales of Welfare VLT, and has first right of refusal in the renewal of the Welfare VLT supply contract.
+The Group had not received notification from China Welfare Lottery Issuance and Administration Centre ("CWLC") regarding a suspension of Welfare VLT sales after the expiry of the supply contract.
+The Group decided to maintain the Welfare VLT terminals it provided in fully operational condition for Welfare VLT's continued use after the expiry of the supply contract, so as to support the sustained and healthy growth of Welfare VLT.
+This ensured the consistent and steady sales growth of Welfare VLT after the expiry of the supply contract.
+According to legally binding documents that the Group sent to CWLC and Beijing China Lottery Online Technology Company Limited ("CLO"), the Group shall be paid for the provision of these terminals for Welfare VLT's continued use after the expiry of the supply contract.
+The Group is striving willfully to achieve its goal.
+It is the genuine wish of the Group to continue to supply terminals and related services for Welfare VLT to ensure the steady, consistent and rapid growth of the lottery category, and contribute to the China lottery business as a whole.